mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 In certain drastic situations, even spending Edge may not be enough.
 A character can choose to burn a point of Edge permanently reducing his Edge attribute by 1 for one of the following effects:

-- Crits and Things: Burn 1 Edge to get +10 Bonus Edge to spend immediately.
-This breaks the rule of no more than 7 Bonus Edge.
+- Crits and Things: Burn 1 Edge to get +10 Bonus Effect.
 - Not Dead Yet: When facing death you somehow survive.
 You still take all the negative effects of what happened such as lost limbs, you are just not dead.
 You are not dying either, you are stable.

-#### Bonus Edge
+#### Bonus Effect

 This comes up in some situations.
-Bonus edge can be spent in one of two ways.
-It can buy +1 per point on your dice total, or it can buy 1 Effect for every 2.

-For example in Combat:
+Bonus effect is just like regular Effect.
+It is the same as having another D6 with the number of Bonus Effect on the dice, it adds to your total **and** to your overall effect.
+Bonus Effect are applied to the Net Effect after it is calculated.

+It will always come up in combat as you are looking to see who has the tactical advanatage in the fight, that person will get a Bonus Effect to spend for each tactical advanatage they have.
+For example if your Defense Rating is higher than their Attack Rating.
+Whoever has the advantage will get a Bonus Effect for every 4 points of Advantage they have.

 Oda is attacking an Eye-Fiver.
-Here we compare the Attack Rating of the Ares Predator VI (8) to the Defense Rating of the Eye-Fiver (4; Body 3, + 1 for leathers) and see that Oda has a difference of **4 or more greater**, giving Oda one bonus Edge.
+Here we compare the Attack Rating of the Ares Predator VI (8) to the Defense Rating of the Eye-Fiver (4; Body 3, + 1 for leathers) and see that Oda has a difference of **4 or more greater**, giving Oda one Bonus Effect.

 Next, we check out the situation.
 It’s nighttime in a dimly lit alley because Oda wanted to get them all bunched together and take advantage of the low-light vision on his cybereyes, which the gangers don’t have.
-This gives a second bonus Edge to Oda.
+This gives a second Bonus Effect to Oda.

 Finally, we look at any other elements that might help either side.
-None are present, so the process moves on and Oda has 2 Bonus Edge he can spend to get 1 Effect or +2 on his roll total.
+None are present, so the process moves on and Oda has 2 Bonus Effect.

+> This is how we handle Advanatage in Sixfinity by giving out Bonus Effect.
+Instead of re-rolls and extra dice.
+There is not a concept of "Disadvantage" because the other side having Bonus Effect and you not getting any is a Disadvantage however some things can prevent you from getting Bonus Effect eliminating things like Burning edge for Crits and Things.